Orange-OpenSource/hurl-dev/README.md

 ## Contributing

 Edits on documentation are done via pull request.
-Once a pul request is accepted, modifications are automatically published to <https://hurl.dev> via [the publish GitHub action].
+Once a pull request is accepted, modifications are automatically published to <https://hurl.dev> via [the publish GitHub action].

 ## Local build